transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 ## 6. Stage 1 — strict input and mapping audit

+Before starting this potentially long audit on a full network, read **Large outputs, scratch storage, and archival** and use the same configured results root as the preceding stages.

 **Stage contract.** Inputs are the **required-convention** scenario files (`inputs/scenario/metadata.json`, `stops.csv`, `lines.csv`, `time_bins.csv`,
 the generated `prior_demand.csv`, and, for a scheduled case, `trips.csv` and